 What to do if you’re caught up in an emergency

-If you’re seriously ill or are in an accident and unable to provide care, a carer's emergency card helps make sure the person you care for is looked after.
+If you’re seriously ill or are in an accident and unable to provide care, a carer's emergency card helps make sure the person you care for is safe.

-At the first stage we will try to reach your Emergency Contacts if you have provided those.
-If they are able to take over caring responsibility we will update them about your situation.
+We will try to reach your emergency contacts if you have provided any.
+If they are able to take over caring responsibility we'll update them about your situation.

 If they can’t provide care, are unavailable or you do not have any emergency contacts, we will arrange care for the person you care for.

 You can get a Carer’s Emergency Card if you give unpaid care to a family member, friend or neighbour because they’re:

 If you’re caring for somebody, it’s important that you get a Carer’s Emergency Card to: